TomsBazbauers/SalaryService/README.md

 ### Description:
 Simple salary service for calculating employee salaries based on reported time.
-- Unit tested with XUnit and FluentAssertions.
+- Unit tested with xUnit and FluentAssertions.

 ### Brief:
 - A company can have any number of employees.